openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/plugin-settings/add-settings.rst

 .. note:: This is always a good idea to ensure that your browser bypasses
           cache before trying to debug issues with the Fuel web UI.

-Before the deployment starts, Astute uploads all settings to the the ``/etc/astute.yaml`` file on each of the target nodes.
+Before the deployment starts, Astute uploads all settings to the ``/etc/astute.yaml`` file on each of the target nodes.
 This file contains the section for the plugin: